Home Blogs 3D Point Cloud to BIM

 Manual Methods:

-This is the way engineers or architects use BIM/CAD software tools to “overdraw” components on top of a point cloud.
+This is the way engineers or architects use BIM software tools to “overdraw” components on top of a point cloud.
 For example, in Revit or Archicad, they build walls, floors, columns, beams, doors, etc., by observing the shape of the points and recreating their geometry.
 The manual method requires skills and time, but allows high control and accuracy depending on the experience of the modeler.

 Semi-automatic/automatic Methods: